 Once you have mastered a small garden, consider eliminating more of your lawn and adding sustainable garden space.
 A process called “sheet mulching” is an easy alternative to tilling and digging up lawns.
 Lawns require a lot of time, effort, and resources to maintain that no-weed, pristine look.
 By incorporating natural settings into your yard, you eliminate the hassle of cutting, fertilizing, trimming and edging a lawn.

 When planting a low maintenance garden, your main goal is not to control the plants, but to allow them to thrive in the climate, soil type, and natural water cycle of your environment.

-One important factor to take into consideration is the mature size of the shrubs, trees or flowers (Fast Growing Trees) you plant.
+One important factor to take into consideration is the mature size of the shrubs, trees or flowers (Plants Express) you plant.
 In order to create a sustainable garden, you want it to last through the years without having to rip out overgrown shrubs, etc.

 Many beginner gardeners try to cram too many plants into a spot in order for it to look full.
 But this is not good practice.
 After a few years they end up pulling out live plants because there just isn’t enough room for them all.
 One way to eliminate the problem is to do your homework and learn how tall and wide the plant will grow.
 Then allow for that space in your garden.

 If you are starting off with a small swatch of land, be mindful of the size and how many plants you are planting.
 With a small garden, one tree, 3 shrubs (Plants Express) and perhaps 3 to 5 perennials is sufficient.
 To add color to vacant spots while these plants are growing, plant carefree annuals or decorate with ornaments.

 Choose plants native to your area.
 This can be found by taking a trip to your local extension service.
 Extension service offices are usually county wide and are a great resource for gardening and farming questions from locals.
 They often offer free lectures and community events.
 You can probably save yourself a trip by researching their website.